 - Not covering the cake when it is cooling down

-2. Mixing too much
+2. Mixing Too Much

 This is where I failed a few times.
 You get the perfect cake from mixing just the right amount.
+There are 2 times you want to be careful.

 Additionally, after you spread the batter on the pan, tap the pan 4 or 5 times on your working surface in order to remove air bubbles.
+My cake came out perfectly after following this process.

-3. Baking too long
+3. Baking Too Long

 After you take the pan out of the oven, you have to remove the cake from the parchment paper as soon as possible.
-(But please remove the parchment paper slowly and carefully)
+(But please remove the parchment paper slowly and carefully) In my experience, if you don’t remove parchment paper soon after you take the cake out of the oven, it sticks and becomes difficult to remove.

 After you bake the cake, you have to cover it with parchment paper and a towel to keep the cake from drying out while it is cooling down.
 Using cling wrap is not recommended because it will stick to the cake and is difficult to remove.